DemondJr/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user I want to be able to track down my transactions effectively.
+- As a user I want to see the date and time details of each transaction I've done.
+- As a user I want to see the vendor to track down where my money has gone.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user I want to be able to see an updated list of my deposits/ payments immediately after they happen.
 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Read Below.
 ### Prerequisites

-- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
+- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed.
+You need this to run the program and code.
 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.

 ### Running the Application in IntelliJ